-G12.2 Association Competence (Business)

-To what extent are economic interest associations capable of formulating relevant policies?

-"Relevant" policy proposals draw the attention of a significant part of the population, they propose concrete policy measures and they analyse effects or costs/benefits of implementation.
-In order to formulate such policies, interest groups will draw on capabilities such as their own academic personnel, associated institutes and think tanks, or they undertake cooperative efforts with academic bodies.

-The assessment should focus on the following interest associations: employers' associations, leading business associations and trade unions.

-Most interest associations are highly capable of formulating relevant policies.
-10 🗆 9 🗆 Many interest associations are highly capable of formulating relevant policies.
-8 🗆 6 🗆 Few interest associations are highly capable of formulating relevant policies.
-5 3 🗆 Most interest associations are not capable of formulating relevant policies.
-2 🗆 1 🗆
+G12.2 Association Competence (Employers & Unions) To what extent are economic interest associations capable of formulating r elevant policies?
+"Relevant" policy proposals draw the attention of a significant part of the population, they propose sures and they analyze effects or costs/benefits of implementation.
+In order to formulate such po will draw on capabilities such as their own academic personnel, associated institutes and think tar cooperative efforts with academic bodies. olicies, interest groups The assessment should focus on the following interest associations: employers' associations, leading and trade unions. business associations Most interest associations are highly capable of formulating relevant policies.
+10 🗌 9 🗌 Many interest associations are highly capable of formulating relevant policies.
+8 7 6 Few interest associations are highly capable of formulating relevant policies.
+5 4 3 Most interest associations are not capable of formulating relevant policies.
+2 🗌 1 🗌

-G12.3 Association Competence (Others)
+G12.3 Association Competence (Other)